Marlyns-GitHub/AD-Tiering/README.md

 1. Organizational Units

-We know that the simplicify is the key to the design, Organizational Unit (OU) it's a logical design inside the active directory.
+We know that simplicity is the key to design, Organizational Units (OU) allow us to design a tiering model inside of the active directory.
-Most policy and security configurations can be applied through a more useful set of filters than the OU.

-This script create an OU logical design as follow :
-ParentOu : it's a principal OU will contains all OUs Tier, Parent OU will name your domain name.
+Many organizational units will be created, ParentOu : this is a main OU that will contain all Tiers of OU, the parent OU will be your NetBIOSName domain name.

-ParentOu
+- ParentOu
-ParentOu,Tier0
+- ParentOu,Tier0
-ParentOu,Tier1
+- ParentOu,Tier1
-ParentOu,Tier2
+- ParentOu,Tier2
-ParentOu,Tier0,Admins
+- ParentOu,Tier0,Admins
-ParentOu,Tier0,Groups
+- ParentOu,Tier0,Groups
-ParentOu,Tier0,Service Accounts
+- ParentOu,Tier0,Service Accounts
-ParentOu,Tier0,Servers
+- ParentOu,Tier0,Servers
-ParentOu,Tier0,PAW
+- ParentOu,Tier0,PAW
-ParentOu,Tier0,PAW Users
+- ParentOu,Tier0,PAW Users
-ParentOu,Tier1,Admins
+- ParentOu,Tier1,Admins
-ParentOu,Tier1,Groups
+- ParentOu,Tier1,Groups
-ParentOu,Tier1,Service Accounts
+- ParentOu,Tier1,Service Accounts
-ParentOu,Tier1,Servers
+- ParentOu,Tier1,Servers
-ParentOu,Tier1,Jump Servers
+- ParentOu,Tier1,Jump Servers
-ParentOu,Tier1,JumpServer Users
+- ParentOu,Tier1,JumpServer Users
-ParentOu,Tier2,Admins
+- ParentOu,Tier2,Admins
-ParentOu,Tier2,Groups
+- ParentOu,Tier2,Groups
-ParentOu,Tier2,WorkStation
+- ParentOu,Tier2,WorkStation
-ParentOu,Tier2,Laptops
+- ParentOu,Tier2,Laptops
-ParentOu,Tier2,Users
+- ParentOu,Tier2,Users

 2. Tiering Security Groups

-We know that it exists most default security groups into Active Directory, these groups have excess privilege.
+We know that there are many default security groups in Active Directory, these groups have excessive privileges.
-The default security groups are :
+The default security groups are:

 - Administrators
 - Domain Admins
 - Schema Admins
 - Enterprise Admins
 - Account Operators
 - Server Operators
 - Print Operators
 - Backoup Operators
 - Etc

-We wish to change or revoke some privileges on the default security groups and we'll use tiering security groups.
+We want to change or revoke some privileges on the default security groups and we will use the tiering security groups.
-The tiering security groups :
+The tiering security groups are:

 - Domain Tier0 Admins                    : Designated for Tier0 admins
 - Domain Tier0 Service Accounts          : Designated for Tier0 Service Account
 - Domain Tier0 PAW Users                 : Designated for Tier0 PAW Users
 - Domain Tier0 PAW Maintenance           : Designated for Tier0 PAW Maintenance
 - Domain Tier0 Maintenance               : Designated for Tier0 Maintenance
 - Domain Tier0 Remote Domain Controllers : Designated for Tier0 Remote Domain Controllers
 - Domain Tier1 Admins                    : Designated for Tier1 admins
 - Domain Tier1 Service Accounts          : Designated for Tier1 service Accounts
 - Domain Tier1 JumpServer Users          : Designated for Tier1 JumpServer Users
 - Domain Tier1 Jumpserver Maintenance    : Designated for Tier1 JumpServer Maintenance
 - Domain Tier1 Maintenance               : Designated for Tier1 Maintenance
 - Domain Tier2 Admins                    : Designated for Tier2 Admins
 - Domain Tier2 HelpDesk Operators        : Designated for Tier2 Hepldesk Operators
 - Domain Tier2 Remote Desktop Users      : Designated for Tier2 Remote Desktop Users
 - Domain Tier2 Users                     : Designated for Tier2 Users

 3. Restricted Logon

-Restricted Logon is the most important step when we deploy the tiering model, Here we configure how can to log on interactive and remote mode.
+The restricted Logon is the most important step when we deploy the tiering model.
+Here we configure the authentication policies. allow or deny the log on.
-It's possible with those group policies below :
+It's faisable with the group policies below:

 - Access this computer from the network
 - Allow log on locally
 - Allow log on through Remote Desktop service
 - Allow log on a batch
 - Allow log on a service

 - Deny Access this computer from the network
 - Deny Allow log on locally
 - Deny Allow log on through Remote Desktop service
 - Deny Allow log on a batch
 - Deny Allow log on a service

+4. Use

+AD-Tiering is a set of many powershell scripts centralized in one interface, taht makes it easy to use.
+AD-Tiering contains:

+- 00_OU_Tiering.ps1
+- 01_Groups_Tiering.ps1
+- 02_GPO_Tiering.ps1
+- 03_UserRightAssignment_Tiering.ps1
+- 04_RestrictedLogon_Tiering.ps1
+- MENU_Tiering.ps1

+Note : During the implementation, a Tier 0 user account will be created for the first connection when the server restarts, you must change the default password for security reasons.

 Conclusion